 Table 4 presents the final set of empirical findings which relate the analysis of the sale premiums achieved in the case of the withdrawn properties.
-The dependent variable is the percentage premium of the achieved sale price relative to the opening bid, guide price and reserve respectively12.
+The dependent variable is the percentage premium of the achieved sale price relative to the opening bid, guide price and reserve respectively21.
 The primary issue of note in these results relates to the renewed importance of the auction process with respect to participation.
-The Number of Bidders is significant in two of the three specifications, whilst Auction Attendance and the Number of Bids are significant in one model each.
+The Number of Bidders is significant in two of the three specifications, whilst the Number of Bids is significant in one model each.
+Overall Auction Attendance however fails to achieve significance in any of the models.
 These findings highlight the importance of the auction process, in terms of encouraging interest and participation and are in line with the findings of Ong (2006).
 However, the findings do have to be considered with a degree of caution.
 It is important to remember that the opening bid and the guide price contain information that does not necessarily reflect an estimate of market value.
 Therefore, any discounting of these figures and therefore a higher premium does have to be viewed in that light.
 The result with respect to the Reserve Price is however more robust as it should more accurately reflect the agents and vendors assessment of market value.
 Therefore, any significant findings here can be viewed, at least with a greater degree of certainty, that the Number of Bids is significant in the price achieved post auction.